-- We cover the following topics:

-- Immigration

-- Franco and the Civil War; the transition from dictatorship to democracy
+- Immigration - Franco and the Civil War; the transition from dictatorship to democracy

 You will also study a Spanish play ('La Casa de Bernarda Alba' by Federico García Lorca).

 The oral exam consists of an independent research project on a topic of your choice and a response to a stimulus card on two of the topics you have studied.